usnistgov/vulntology/website/content/_index.md

 - To standardize the description of vulnerabilities through structured characterization formatting.
 - To enable automated scoring agnostic of any particular system.
 - To improve the level of detail in provided information for the purpose of assisting with defense while minimizing increased risk from attacks.
+- To assist in establishing a baseline of the minimum information needed to properly inform downstream vulnerability management processes.
 - To allow for easier vulnerability information sharing across language barriers
 {{< /usa-tagline >}}